Lester Lescay

-Career
+Biography

 He won the silver medal in the long jump at the 2017 IAAF World U18 Championships in Nairobi, Kenya, finishing behind teammate Maikel Vidal.
 He won gold at the 2018 Summer Youth Olympics long jump competition in Buenos Aires, Argentina with a jump of 7.79 metres.
 Later that year, and still aged 16 years-old, Lescay achieved a new personal best of 7.91 meters in Havana.

 He made a 8.28m jump on the 23 February 2020 in Camagüey.
 It was the fourth longest men's senior outdoor long jump worldwide in 2020.
 It placed him tenth on the Cuban all-time list, as well as the sixth overall for an under-20 athlete of-all-time.
 Lescay was included in Cuba's squad for the delayed 2020 Tokyo Olympics in 2021.
 At the Games, he jumped 7.69 metres without professing through to the final.

 He defected from Cuba in 2022 after taking part in a competition in Belgrade, Serbia.
 He started to compete in Spain for Facsa Playas de Castellón athletics club.
 He jumped a new personal best of 8.35 meters on June 23, 2024, placing him in sixth position in the overall world rankings for that year.